 Therefore, the Company will be proposing an ordinary resolution at its AGM on 12 November 2024 to seek permission from shareholders to change the Company's Investment Policy.
-The proposed changes to the Company's Investment Policy are set out in more detail on page 90 of the Notice of Meeting dated 1 October 2024 and sent to shareholders with the Annual Report and Financial Statements.
-An explanation of both the current and proposed Investment Policy is set out on pages 96 to 98.
+The proposed changes to the Company's Investment Policy are set out in more detail in the Notice of Meeting dated 1 October 2024 and sent to shareholders with the Annual Report and Financial Statements.
+An explanation of both the current and proposed Investment Policy is set out in the Notice of Meeting.
 The Board believes that the changes are in the best interests of the Company and shareholders as a whole and it is unanimous in recommending that shareholders should vote in favour of all resolutions, as the Directors will in respect of their own beneficial holdings.